Bond dimension witnesses and the structure of homogeneous matrix product states: The Physics of MPS

 Both the identification of $\H^{MPS}_{D,m}$ with the orthogonal complement of $\H^{MPI}_{D,m}$ and the polynomial bound on $\mbox{dim}(\H^{MPS}_{D,m})$ appear in Werner's encyclopaedic article \cite{Werner_en}.

-In Appendix \ref{MPS_basis} we describe two efficient algorithmic procedures to generate an orthonormal basis for $\H^{MPS}_{D,m}$.
+In Appendix \ref{MPS_basis} we describe two efficient (i.e., with time complexity polynomial on $m$) algorithmic procedures to generate an orthonormal basis for $\H^{MPS}_{D,m}$.
 This allows us to ascertain the exact dimensionality of the spaces $\H^{MPS}_{D,m}$, for whatever values of $D,d,m$.
 Some results are presented in Table~\ref{MPS_dim}.

-Let $h\in B(\H^{MPI}_{D,m})$ be a self-adjoint operator acting on the space of MPIs of dimension $D$, and suppose that we integrate it in an $n$-body $k$-local Hamiltonian $H$, with $k\geq m$.
+Let $h\in B(\H^{MPI}_{D,m})$ be a self-adjoint operator acting on the space of MPIs of dimension $D$, and suppose that we integrate it in a $k$-local Hamiltonian $H$, with $k\geq m$.
 That is, suppose that the Hamiltonian of the system is $H'=H+h$, with $H$ given by eq. (\ref{mark}).